Science-Camp-TUI/tutorials/docs/machine-learning/index.md

 ## Introduction

-You are going to develop a small Python packages that runs on a mini computer located in the wilderness.
+You are going to develop a small Python package that runs on a mini computer located in the wilderness.

 The core functionalities of the program are: